rsalmei/alive-progress/README.md

       5
 ```

-So, the interactive use will be much smoother now! 😃
+So, interactive use will be much smoother now! 😃

 ## 📌 NEW in 2.2 series!